With Life and Death at Stake, Why Does The Zookeeper's Wife Feel So Languid?

 NOT RECOMMENDED FOR: Those who are especially sensitive to the plight of endangered animals and to Holocaust-set stories.

-The Zookeeper's Wife, directed by Niki Caro, opens in theaters March 31, 2017.
+The Zookeeper's Wife, directed by Niki Caro, opens in theaters March 31, 2017; available for home viewing July 4, 2017.
 It runs 126 minutes and stars Jessica Chastain, Daniel Bruhl, Johan Heldenbergh, Michael McElhatton, Iddo Goldberg and Shira Haas.
 Watch the trailer for The Zookeeper's Wife here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.